Tizen 4.0 M2

-Since the first release in 2012, Tizen has evolved adapting to the market requirements and technical advances.
+Since its first release in 2012, Tizen has evolved adapting to the market requirements and technical advances.
 As smart devices are widespread in the market, Tizen is deployed to mobile phones, wearable devices, TVs, and home appliances.
 In the near future, lots of IoT (Internet of Things) services will pervade everyone’s life.
 Tizen is moving forward as a convergence platform and Tizen 4.0 is another big step to the world of everything connected.

-Figure.
-Evolution of Tizen
+Figure: Evolution of Tizen

-Tizen 4.0 M1 was a significant improvement of development environment: Tizen .NET architecture based on Microsoft’s .NET Core and Xamarin.Forms, support of C# as an application language, and Visual Studio Tools for Tizen.
+Tizen 4.0 M1 was a significant improvement of the development environment: Tizen .NET architecture is based on Microsoft’s .NET Core and Xamarin.Forms, support of C# as an application language, and Visual Studio Tools for Tizen.

-Figure.
-Tizen .NET architecture and groundwork
+Figure: Tizen .NET architecture and groundwork

-Tizen 4.0 M2 presents more advances in development environment and tools.
+Tizen 4.0 M2 presents more advances in the development environment and tools.
 Moreover, this version includes Tizen IoT preview 1 with a configurable SDK supporting headed mode and headless mode.

 The key features are as follows:

 Support of .NET Core 2: Tizen .NET keeps pace with .NET Core that is widely used for cross-platform development.
-Tizen 4.0 M2 utilizes the benefits of .NET Core 2. .NET Core 2 implements .NET Standard 2.0, in which code sharing is enhanced with increased number of available APIs.
-For more information of .NET Core 2 improvements, see here.
+Tizen 4.0 M2 utilizes the benefits of .NET Core 2. .NET Core 2 implements .NET Standard 2.0, in which code sharing is enhanced with an increased number of available APIs.
+For more information on .NET Core 2 improvements, see here.